elementor/elementor-developers-docs/src/getting-started/first-addon.md

 }
 ```

-Now that you’ve seen how easy it is to start build addons, it’s time to take advantage of the growing Elementor market and start working on your own cool ideas.
-You can also read more about [Building Advanced Addon](./../addons/) with examples of an [Addon Wrapper](./../addons/addon-example/).
+Now that you’ve seen how easy it is to create your first Elementor addon, it’s time to take advantage of the growing Elementor market and start working on your own cool ideas.

+Continue reading more about [Building Advanced Addons](./../addons/) with best practices, codding standarts and even more [code examples](./../addons/addon-example/).